-Occasionally modifications are made to the Perforce database.
+Occasionally modifications are made to the Perforce database from one release to another.
 For example, server upgrades and some recovery procedures modify the database.

-When upgrading the server, replaying a journal patch, or performing any activity that modifies the db.\ files, you must restart the offline checkpoint process so that the files in the offline\db directory match the ones in the live server directory.
-The easiest way to restart the offline checkpoint process is to run the live\checkpoint script after modifying the db.\ files, as follows:
+When upgrading the server, replaying a journal patch, or performing any activity that modifies the db. files, you must restart the offline checkpoint process so that the files in the offline_db directory match the ones in the live server directory.
+The easiest way to restart the offline checkpoint process is to run the live checkpoint script after modifying the db. files, as follows:

 '''

-/p4/common/bin/p4master run instance /p4/common/bin/live checkpoint.sh
+/p4/common/bin/live checkpoint.sh instance

 '''

-This script makes a new checkpoint of the modified database files in the live root directory, then recovers that checkpoint to the offline\db directory so that both directories are in sync.
+This script makes a new checkpoint of the modified database files in the live root directory, then recovers that checkpoint to the offline_db directory so that both directories are in sync.
 This script can also be used anytime to create a checkpoint of the live database.

 This command must be run when an error occurs during offline checkpointing.
 It restarts the offline checkpoint process from the live database files to bring the offline copy back in sync.
-If the live checkpoint script fails, contact Perforce Consulting at consulting@perforce.com.
+If the live checkpoint script fails, contact Perforce Consulting at consulting @perforce.com.